prateekiiest/boston_housing/README.md

 ## Project 1: Model Evaluation & Validation

-[View the results online](https://review.udacity.com/#!/reviews/224809) // Well, you need to sign in to Udacity in order to review it.

 ### Predicting Boston Housing Prices
 This document describes the implementation of a Machine Learning regressor that is capable of predicting Boston housing prices.
 The data used here is loaded in ([`sklearn.datasets.load_boston`](http://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_boston.html#sklearn.datasets.load_boston)) and comes from the StatLib library which is maintained at Carnegie Mellon University.
 You can find more information on this dataset from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Housing) page.